harness/developer-hub/release-notes/continuous-integration.md

 #### Fixed issues

-The built-in clone codebase step now works on Windows platforms for LFS-enabled Git repos.
+* The built-in clone codebase step now works on Windows platforms for LFS-enabled Git repos.
 (CI-12038)
+* Fixed an issue where pod cleanup could be missed due to duplicate data.
+(CI-11995)

 ### Version 1.24.2